mrafetyildirim/DSA210-Term-Project/README.md

 - **P.S.
 I did not have time to upload datasets to my GitHub repository since I couldn’t finish sorting the data.**

 # **Hypothesis**
--Null Hypothesis: There is no correlation between the number of terrorist attacks and the Human Development Index -Alternative Hypothesis: Prevalence of terrorist attacks negatively affects the Human Development in countries.
+- Null Hypothesis: There is no correlation between the number of terrorist attacks and the Human Development Index
+- Alternative Hypothesis: Prevalence of terrorist attacks negatively affects the Human Development in countries.